-A divorce by stipulation was granted E. H. Marrine yesterday from his wife, Clara Marrine.
-The decree was granted by Judge Armstrong, who several weeks ago, heard the testimony in the case and denied Marrine a divorce on the ground alleged in his complaint.
-Failing to get his divorce of the state normal school, and short talks by Supt.
+nee by stipulation was grant. ed E. H. Marrine yesterday from his wife, Clara Marrine.
+The decree was granted by Judge Armstrong, who several weeks ago, heard the testimony in the case and denied Marrine a di-vorce on the ground alleged in his upon the testimony adduced at the trial, Marrine succeeded in inducing his wife to sign a stipulation consenting to a divorce, and the document was presented in court yesterday and the di-vorce granted.
+Marrine charged his wife with cruelty, but he failed to prove his allegations when the case was tried several weeks ago.

+of the state normal school, and short talks by Supt.
 D. H. Christensen of the city schools, and Principal Geo.
 A. Eaton of the High school.
-Musical numbers were rendered by the Imperial quartet.
+Musical numbers were rendered by the Imperial quartet waste of raw material and is seldom appreciated.
+"Perform unpleasant official duties in the same spirit in which you would numbers were rendered by the Imperial quartet.

-Prof. Stewart spoke of the unperial quartet.
 Prof. Stewart spoke of the qualities a High school student should keep be-fore him as ideals in life.
 He urged them to be honest, true to their par-ents, faithful in their work, and prais-ed the vocation of a teacher as one of the highest in human life.
-Principal Eaton welcomed the boys and girls to the High school, assuring them that they had an advantage over the summer graduates on account of the fact that they had their study hab-its on, and would pass from one school to another with hardiy any perceptible change of methods.
+Principal Eaton welcomed the boys and girls to the High school, assuring them that they had an advantage over the summer graduates on account of have them discharged were the posirevensed. tions 'Act gentlemanly at all times.